Concrete Calculator

 Why You Always Need Extra Concrete

 The number your calculator gives you assumes a perfect pour on perfectly level ground with zero spills.
 That never happens.
 Ground is never perfectly flat, forms shift a little, and concrete splashes.
 Add 5 percent for a clean indoor pour, 10 percent for a standard outdoor slab, and closer to 15 percent if your ground is rough or the project has a lot of corners and edges.
+Not sure how to calculate that extra amount?
+Our Percentage Calculator does it instantly.

 Bags or Ready Mix — How to Know Which One to Use

 Here is a simple way to think about it.
 Under half a cubic yard, mix bags yourself.
 Between half a yard and one yard, it depends on how much time you have.
 Over one yard, call a ready-mix truck.
 Mixing 45 bags by hand to fill one cubic yard takes hours and wears you out before the pour even starts.
 The truck costs more per yard but saves your back and your afternoon.
+Use our Budget Calculator to plan your total project cost before you order.

 Concrete Mistakes That Cost Homeowners Real Money